Nat1anWasTaken/Lava/README.en-us.md

 ## Usage

-After successfully start-up the bot and invited it into your server, you can use `/play` to play music, as like in the example screenshot
+After setting up the bot and invited it into your server, you can use `/play` to play music, as like in the example screenshot

 Every command usage is explained in command description, you can learn how to use this bot by reading them